Satsaa/My-AutoHotkey-Scripts/README.md

  ## Boxy
  ![Boxy](https://raw.githubusercontent.com/Satsaa/My-AutoHotkey-Scripts/master/v1/Res/Readme/Boxy.png "Boxy")
- Boxy is a snipping tool Gimp box select style control (ctrl-,alt-,shift drag) + math controlling.
+ Boxy is a snipping tool with Gimp box select style control (ctrl-,alt-,shift drag) + math controlling.

- Main GUI which has settings all the settings and shows your previous screenshot.
+ Main GUI which has settings for and shows your previous screenshot.
- Also has controls for box X,Y,X2,Y2 values which can use basic math and variables available to the script.
+ Has controls for box X,Y,X2,Y2 values which can use basic math and variables available to the script.
  These values are relative to the screen or a window you can choose using [WinTitle](https://www.autohotkey.com/docs/misc/WinTitle.htm) parameter format.